9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 So things are working as expected.
 The values are opaque, we get type errors if we try to break the abstraction, and we can unwrap them and operate on them if needed.
 The `unPCREOption` accessor is used to unwrap the boxes.
-That\'s a good start, but let\'s see how we can simplify this task further.
+That's a good start, but let's see how we can simplify this task further.

 ### Automating the binding